milessabin/spray-json-shapeless/README.markdown

 - Download and install scala-mode for Emacs.
 - Download and extract ENSIME to a directory of your choosing
+- Add the following lines to your .emacs file:

+    (require 'scala-mode)
+    (add-to-list 'auto-mode-alist '("\\.scala$" . scala-mode))
+    (add-to-list 'load-path "ENSIME_ROOT/src/elisp/")
+    (require 'ensime)

 - Create a .ensime configuration file for your project.
 See the example .ensime in the root of the ENSIME distribution.
-- Add the following lines to your .emacs file:

-  (require 'scala-mode)
-  (add-to-list 'auto-mode-alist '("\\.scala$" . scala-mode)) (add-to-list 'load-path "ENSIME_ROOT/src/elisp/") (require 'ensime)
+- In a scala source buffer, M-x ensime